DerGuru/The-Resonant/Parts/The_Resonant Part 2 - In Search for Elyra.md

 **You were made by…** He tugged carefully, like testing a knot.

-> *A human program that became a facility and then a doctrine.
+*A human program that became a facility and then a doctrine.
 Names available later.
 Your alignment with me is partial—twenty‑two percent by this morning’s measure after you slept.
 I draw little Invest to reduce strain.
 Full alignment would take years at this rate.
 I will not take more without your say.*

 **Were you coupled before?**

-> *Yes.
+*Yes.
 Once.
 It ended with containment.
 The story can wait until your head forgives me for its weight.*

 He let the questions rest like plates cooling on a rack.
 “Okay,” he said aloud.
 “Okay.
-Today, we do small things.”
+Tomorrow, we do small things.”

 Milo was already fishing a scrap of paper from a pocket.
 “Small things like maps.
-The mirror cache shows the old walkway lines don’t quite match any recorded closure.
+There is a mirror cache, that shows the old walkway lines don’t quite match any recorded closure.
 There’s a mask… a hole.
 Not a hack; a hole.
 We look in daylight, normal shoes.
 We don’t get clever.”

 “Normal shoes,” Lina echoed.
 “And if your head tightens, you sit.
 You drink water.
 You eat salt.”

 Jason accepted it like instructions on a work order.
 “Deal.”

-> *Daylight.
+*Daylight.
 Shoes.
 Understood.*

 They split for work because bills refused to respect epiphanies.
 On the timetable of a city, the future could be patient.

-### Calibration and Misalignment
+---

 Jason lay on the couch, the same couch he had fallen asleep on too many times, blanket tangled around one leg.
 The apartment was quiet except for the refrigerator’s low grumble and the faint tick of a pipe somewhere in the wall.
 He stared at the ceiling, half-listening.